 The assets and liabilities of foreign operations are translated into Australian dollars using the exchange rates at the reporting date.
 The revenues and expenses of foreign operations are translated into Australian dollars using the average exchange rates, which approximate the rate at the date of the transaction, for the period.
-All resulting foreign exchange differences are recognised in other comprehensive income through the foreign currency reserve in equity.
+All resulting foreign exchange differences are recognized in other comprehensive income through the foreign currency reserve in equity.

-The foreign currency reserve is recognised in profit or loss when the foreign operation is disposed of.
+$The foreign \ currency \ reserve \ is \ recognized \ in \ profit \ or \ loss \ when \ the \ foreign \ operation \ is \ disposed \ of.$

-Exchange differences arising on a monetary item that forms part of a reporting entity's net investment in a foreign operation shall be recognised initially in other comprehensive income and reclassified from equity to profit or loss on disposal of the net investment.
+Exchange differences arising on a monetary item that forms part of a reporting entity's net investment in a foreign operation shall be recognized initially in other comprehensive income and reclassified from equity to profit or loss on disposal of the net investment.